-Fastest Growing Occupations - Current EDD projections indicate that through 2024 the fastest growing occupations in Los Angeles County include:
+- Fastest Growing Occupations Current EDD projections indicate that through 2026 the fastest growing occupations in Los Angeles County include:

-- 1. Home Health Aides
+- 1. Mathematicians

-- 2. Personal Care Aides
+- 2. Home Health Aides

-- 3. Physician Assistants
+- 3. Personal Care Aides

-- 4. Statisticians
+- 4. Genetic Counselors

-- 5. Nurse Practitioners
+- 5. Physician Assistants

-- 6. Software Developers Applications
+- 6. Statisticians

-- 7. Physical Therapists Assistants
+- 7. Nurse Practitioners

-- 8. Physical Therapists Aides
+- 8. Archivists

-- 9. Occupational Therapist Assistants
+- 9. Software Developers Applications

-- 10. Medical & Health Service Managers
+- 10. Physical Therapists Assistants

-- 11. Mathematicians
+- 11. Physical Therapists Aides

-- 12. Physical Therapists
+- 12. Occupational Therapist Assistants

-- 13. Respiratory Therapists
+- 13. Massage Therapists

-- 14. Athletic Trainers
+- 14. Physical Therapists

-- 15. Medical Assistants
+- 15. Combined Food Preparation and Serving Workers

-- 16. Floor Layers, Except Carpet, Wood, and Hard Tiles
+- 16. Atmospheric and Space Scientists

-- 17. Refuse & Recyclable Material Collectors
+- 17. Athletic Trainers

-- 18. Paving, Surfacing, and Tampering Equipment Operators
+- 18. Floor Layers, Except Carpet, Wood, and Hard Tiles

-Trends - The EDD-LMID also reports that industry employment in Los Angeles County, which includes self-employment, private household workers, farm, and non-farm employment in Los Angeles County, is expected to reach 5,175,900 by 2026, an increase of 10.1% over the 10-year projections period.
+- Trends The EDD-LMID has not issued any new trends due to COVID-19 pandemic, but the last available report indicated that industry employment in Los Angeles County, which includes selfemployment, private household workers, farm, and non-farm employment in Los Angeles County, is expected to reach 5,175,900 by 2026, an increase of 10.1% over the 10-year projections period.
 12 of 13 non-farm industry sectors are projected to grow between 2016 and 2026.

-Total non-farm employment is projected to grow by nearly 440,900 jobs by 2026, with Self-Employment increasing by 32,600 (11%) to a total 330,100 jobs and Private Household Workers increasing by 1,700 (13%) to a total of 14,500 jobs.
-Top 10 Industry Sectors are shown in the above table.
+Total non-farm employment is projected to grow by nearly 440,900 jobs by 2026, with Self-Employment increasing by 32,600 (11%) to a total 330,100 jobs and Private Household Workers increasing by 1,700 (13.3%) to a total of 14,500 jobs.
+Top 10 Industry Sectors are shown in the table below.